Frequently asked questions (FAQs)

 How and when do I use the mastery tasks?

-Are the Mastery activity tasks scaffolded?
+Are the mastery activity tasks scaffolded?

 • Yes, questions become more challenging as students progress through the task, so some students might only complete some tasks and others will be able to complete all tasks.

-• The Mastery tasks are excellent examples of low floor, high ceiling math tasks where all students, despite background and skills, can begin and then work on at their own level of engagement.
+• The mastery tasks are excellent examples of low-floor/high-ceiling math tasks where all students, despite background and skills, can begin and then work on at their own level of engagement.
 The mastery tasks present possibilities for the students to do much more challenging mathematics as they unfold.

 OECD Best-practice Guidelines